kaleem-01/revolve2/gpu_simulator/README.md

 In order to create a minimal installation with mjx and its dependencies run the following command:

-conda create --name <env> --file requirements.txt
+conda create --name env-name --file requirements.txt

 The environment is built for CUDA-12.6 which is the latest version of drivers from NVIDIA.
 Check the driver version using `nvidia-smi`.